jraab/tutorials/rna_seq_pipeline.md

 #Preliminary house keeping things to take care of the first time you login.

- **Logging in and Creating a Directory For Yourself in Our Lab’s Space:**
+ **Logging in and Creating a Directory For Yourself in Our Lab's Space:**
-When you log into Kure, it puts you in your home directory (in the figure below, I’ve indicated the location of your home directory relative to other important directories):
+When you log into Kure, it puts you in your home directory (in the figure below, I've indicated the location of your home directory relative to other important directories):

 ![image of directory structure](MagnusonKureDirectories.png)